-At Herne, the Pupil Support & Guidance Manager (who is also an ELSA), in consultation with class teachers and SENCo, prioritises pupils who may benefit from support.
-An 'ELSA Referral Form' is filled out for each child, which helps to identify and clarify the concern.
+At Herne, the Pupil Support Manager (who is also an ELSA), in consultation with class teachers and the SENDCo, prioritises pupils who may benefit from support.
+A 'Social & Emotional Wellbeing Referral Form' is filled out for each child, which helps to identify and clarify the concern.
 The ELSA can then set realistic 'Smart' targets (up to a maximum of three) and evaluate how the child has done when the sessions come to an end.

 The aim of the referral system is to log all children who are felt to have a need for ELSA intervention and aims to be worked through in date order of referral.
 However, if a child is identified as having a serious need, they may 'jump the queue'.
 Sometimes a referral may be made but ELSA support is not the appropriate form of support.
-In these instances, the Pupil Support & Guidance Manager will discuss other support/interventions which might be considered with staff/parents.
+In these instances, the Pupil Support Manager will discuss other support/interventions which might be considered with the referer.